ProfWatson/Java-Dev-Camp/README.md

 The customer information store can be accessed on http://localhost:8084 and exposes multiple endpoints for maintaining customer information

-The service is documented in the accompanying [OpenAPI document]
+The service is documented in the accompanying [OpenAPI document](customer-information.yml)

 ## Postman Collections

-In the [/Postman](Postman/) folder of this repository, there are four collections that can be imported into your Postman workspace:
+In the [/Postman](Postman/) folder of this repository, there are five collections that can be imported into your Postman workspace:

 - [Auth Service.postman_collection.json](Postman/Auth%20Service.postman_collection.json)
 - [KYC Service.postman_collection.json](Postman/KYC%20Service.postman_collection.json)